kosshi-net/scuep/README.md

 Todo:
 - Add an image here
 - Fix bugs
-- CLEAN UP THE CODE JESUS
-- Volume controls (no keyboard binds atm, use :volume)
 - Test!
 Test!
 Test!
 Especially metadata parsing!
 - Configs
 - Improve looks
 - Improve extensibility
 - Improve and add some basic missing vim/sxiv controls
 - Improve everything
-- Multimedia key integration for some desktop enviroments (you have to bind scuep-remote yourself currently)
+- Consider multimedia key integration for some desktop enviroments (you have to bind scuep-remote yourself currently)
 - Metadata caching (Loading metadata of 3188 mp3 files from a 7200rpm consumer hard drive took 55 seconds after a cold boot)
-- Tools or controls to allow reordering playlists efficiently
+- Tools or controls to allow reordering and de-duping playlists efficiently
 - Man pages

 Goals (and more todo):